CaliWoods Transparency Page

 Kia ora eco legends and thank you for being here, it means that you care as much as we do.
 Here is where you will find more info about our impact, where and how our products are made and all the other good stuff we do as a social enterprise.

 We are a certified Social Enterprise

 CaliWoods is woman-led, NZ owned and exists to reduce waste and inspire people to live more sustainably.
 Social enterprise means that we are a for-impact business that operates to make a profit - you can think of this as a middle ground between a charity and a traditional business.
-We are certified in Aotearoa by Ākina and soon to be a BCORP.
+We are certified in Aotearoa by Ākina and BCORP.

 Our impact looks a little bit like this...